 Organic mulch (such as pine needles, old hay or grass clippings) can be used in the garden to help suppress annual bluegrass development.
 Before laying the mulch, apply a layer of six to eight wet newspaper sheets to act as a weed barrier.
 The newspaper layer prevents weed development by blocking light to the weeds underneath, preventing their growth.
 Best of all, the newspaper should decompose before the following spring.
 To prevent low oxygen levels in the root zone, keep organic mulch levels at a maximum of 3 inches.
 For more information on mulching a vegetable garden, see HGIC 1253, Controlling Weeds by Cultivating & Mulching.

 Pre-emergence herbicides can be used in the fall garden to prevent weed germination.
-Trifluralin (Hi-Yield Herbicide Granules, Green Thumb Garden Weed Stopper, and Preen Garden Weed Preventer) can be used on many vegetable crops.
+Trifluralin, also called by the trade name Treflan, can be used on some vegetable crops.
 It should be applied to prepared soil and incorporated 2 inches deep before planting.
 NOTE: Trifluralin is not safe to use on every garden plant.
 See the herbicide label for application timing and safety for each crop species, the proper application rate, and watering-in instructions.
+Examples of products containing trifluralin for use in home vegetable gardens are:

 Lastly, a non-selective, post-emergence herbicide can be used to treat the garden plot before planting.
-Glyphosate (such as in Roundup Original, Eraser Systemic Weed & Grass Killer, Quick Kill Grass & Weed Killer, Bonide Kleenup Grass & Weed Killer, Hi-Yield Super Concentrate Killzall Weed & Grass Killer, Maxide Super Concentrate 41% Weed & Grass Killer, and Southern States Grass & Weed Killer Concentrate) can be applied to the garden plot 3 days prior to planting.
+Glyphosate can be applied to the garden plot 3 days prior to planting.
 Check the label for precautions for individual crops.
-Glyphosate is most effective when weeds are actively growing, so do not apply during extreme heat, cold or drought conditions.
+Glyphosate sprays are most effective when weeds are actively growing, so do not apply during extreme heat, cold or drought conditions.
+For examples of glyphosate products in homeowner sizes, please see list in the “Control in Lawns” section.

 In landscape beds, annual bluegrass can be hand dug or controlled with an herbicide.
 As mentioned previously, it is best to prevent the invasion of annual bluegrass by maintaining optimum cultural conditions and using a 3-inch mulch layer to block weed development.
 Once annual bluegrass has made its way into the landscape bed, an herbicide may be necessary if hand pulling or hoeing is not practical.

 Pre-emergence herbicides can be used to prevent weed germination in the fall.
-Trifluralin (Hi-Yield Herbicide Granules, Green Thumb Garden Weed Stopper, and Preen Garden Weed Preventer) is safe to apply around certain landscape plants.
-See the herbicide label for a full list of plant species, the proper application rate, and watering-in instructions.
+Trifluralin, also called by the trade name Treflan, can be applied around certain landscape plants.
+Read the herbicide label for a full list of plant species that are tolerant, the proper application rate, and watering-in instructions.
+Examples of products containing trifluralin for use in home landscapes are:

 Page maintained by: Home & Garden Information Center